marcyvillegas/div-to-pic/README.md

 <hr>

 ### Displaying and removing
 Adding a remove button when the canvas is displayed.
+I also used asynchronous functions instead of promises.
 ```javascript
 const displayCanvas = async () => {